-Given the CET 1 regulatory capital shortfall against qualitative standards for the level of CET 1, the requirement for an increase in CET 1 capital in order to return to lending, and the assessed prospects for the business and its capital position without such a return to lending, there is a material uncertainty to the Society's profitability and capital position arising from the continued run-off of the balance sheet.
+Given the CET 1 regulatory capital shortfall against qualitative standards for the level of CET 1, the requirement for an increase in CET 1 capital in order to return to lending, and the assessed prospects for the business and its capital position without such a return to lending, there is a material uncertainty regarding the ability of the Society to improve its capital position as the balance sheet continues to runoff.
 The Board will continue to consider options to secure the long-term future of the Group and remains in regular contact with the regulators.